SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 		receiver: anObject;
 		parentScope: globalScope;
 		yourself).
 	self topFrame receiver: anObject.
 	result := self visitNode: anAST.
 	self popFrame.
 	^ result
 ```

-After pushing to the stack a new frame representing the method execution, we should make sure that the parent scope
+After pushing to the stack a new frame representing the method execution, we make sure that the parent scope
 of the method scope is an instance scope.
 This is what we were doing in the `currentScope` method.

 Also notice that the instance scope and the method scope have both a receiver.
-SD: When can they be different?
+SD: Why?
+When can they be different?
 And why the instance one is not enough since it is in the parent scope of the method.

 We have still to make sure that `currentScope` refers to the top frame of the interpreter.